segmentio/action-destinations/docs/actions_tester.md

 ### Getting started

 Getting started with actions tester is quite easy.
-Simply type the following inside the folder where you have cloned the actions-destinations repository:
+For cloud action destinations, simply type the following inside the folder where you have cloned the actions-destinations repository:

 `./bin/run serve`

+For web action destinations, use the following command instead:

+`./bin/run serve --directory ./packages/browser-destinations/src/destinations --browser`

 You may either select your new action destination via the command line menu, or optionally pass it via enviornment variable to skip that step.